mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/download/index.md

 <!-- markdownlint-disable MD034 -->

 Kaptain downloads are only available to licensed customers.
-To obtain an evaluation license for Kaptain, please contact <a href="mailto:sales@d2iq.com">sales@d2iq.com</a>.
+To get an evaluation license for Kaptain, contact <a href="mailto:sales@d2iq.com">sales@d2iq.com</a>.

 If you already have a license, downloads are available in the [Support Portal][support-portal].